SNHU Sends Its Support to Orlando

 Friday was a chance for SNHU employees to express in a small way their own feelings from an act so horrific it touches us all, and to express to Florida residents closer to the epicenter of the attack that Americans everywhere are thinking of them.

 "When something like this happens to any part of the country, it impacts us.
-We feel like we're a part of their community too," Amelia Manning, executive vice president of SNHU College of Online and Continuing Education, said Friday.
+We feel like we're a part of their community too," Amelia Manning, executive vice president of SNHU Online, said Friday.
 "When you see the story, it's been so horrifying and yet, it is just inspiring to see how people have wanted to support Orlando and each other.
 It's important for us to do that because no matter what ... this happened to all of us.
 It impacts all of us."

 Tiffany Fifer, director of online engagement for SNHUconnect, said the response from employees just arriving at work Friday morning was very positive and encouraging.
 In less than two hours close to 150 cards were made.
 Organizers plan to send them to PULSE and Equality Florida, a nonprofit educational charity and advocacy group supporting the LGBT community.
 Fifer said she just hopes the efforts give a small amount of comfort.
 "I hope that they feel some love from the university community," she said.
 "I know that there's been so many students and staff and faculty that have been impacted in different ways.
 So to be able to send that love out from our community to their community is pretty powerful."